FreshRSS/FreshRSS/docs/en/internationalization.md

 </p>
 ```

-The function expects a translation key, but there’sa special case that sometimes makes life easier: the `_` identifier.
+The function expects a translation key, but there’s a special case that sometimes makes life easier: the `_` identifier.
 This must necessarily be present at the end of the chain and gives a value to the higher-level identifier.
 It’s pretty hard to explain but very simple to understand.
 In the example given above, an `_` is associated with the value `FreshRSS`: this means that there is no need to write `_t('gen.freshrss._')` but `_t('gen.freshrss')` suffices.

 `_t()` can take any number of variables.
 The variables will then be replaced in the translation if it contains some “conversion specifications” (usually `%s` or `%d`).
 You can learn more about these specifications in the [`sprintf()` PHP function documentation](https://www.php.net/manual/function.sprintf).